otis22/cleardb-url/README.md

 ## For heroku users

 Heroku server put clearDb url to environments.
-This function use CLEARDB_DATABASE_URL.
+This function use env with name CLEARDB_DATABASE_URL.

 ```php